peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Shuffling></a>
 #### Shuffling

-The [**Fisher&ndash;Yates shuffle method**](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list (puts its items in a random order) such that all permutations (arrangements) of that list are equally likely to occur.
+The [**Fisher&ndash;Yates shuffle method**](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list (puts its items in a random order) such that all permutations (arrangements) of that list occur with the same probability.
 However, that method is also easy to write incorrectly &mdash; see also (Atwood 2007\)[^16].
 The following pseudocode is designed to shuffle a list's contents.

     METHOD Shuffle(list)
        // NOTE: Check size of the list early to prevent